• Skip to primary navigation

 • Use red wine vinegar instead of apple cider vinegar.

 • Substitute the granulated sugar with a sugar substitute.
-Make sure to choose one with a 1:1 ratio for the best result.
-Adjust to flavor if needed.
+Make sure to use a sweetener substitute with 1:1 sugar ratio for the best result.
+Adjust sweetness to your taste preferences.

-• Use green cabbage in place of red cabbage if preferred.
+• Use green cabbage in place of red cabbage.

 • Be sure your cabbage is 100% submerged with brining liquid.
 This will help you achieve a much longer shelf life with your pickled cabbage.